The First Video SupplyFrame made documenting the Cabinet's build while at the SupplyFrame DesignLab!

 - As tinkerers and artists we're fascinated by relatively new technology platforms like the RPi and C.H.I.P., and want to explore the growing artistic applications the proliferation of inexpensive and embeddable single-board computers will create in contemporary artwork moving forward.
 We're also intensely interested in the broader implications their uses create related to the expectations, interactions and value the general public puts on art when it starts to resemble commonly accessible and often disposable off-the-shelf consumer electronics and collectables vs what is traditionally considered to be art as made with classically accepted and recognized mediums, which tend to be hung on walls and viewed at an arm's length distance.

 - As human-centered designers and storytellers we feel existing technology infrastructure like Twitter is severely underused as a community building medium and tool for empathy, thanks in large part to its rigidly accepted uses and the toxic narratives everyone has come to associate it with.
 We further feel our cultural obsession with innovation is constantly pushing us to reinvent and ignore the fact that existing technology infrastructures (like Twitter, Facebook and YouTube) can be used in different innovative ways.
-These technological infrastructures also represent HUGE mountains of rich data that anyone with good data framing parameters can access to find previously unseen insights that could be thoughtfully used to drive new kinds of public dialogue and engagement.
+These technological infrastructures also represent HUGE mountains of rich data that anyone with good data framing parameters can use to access and find previously unseen insights that could be thoughtfully used to drive new kinds of public dialogue and engagement.

 Mostly, as designers and storytellers we want to use new technology platforms and existing technology infrastructures to reach and move our audiences in new ways with our work.
 We believe the value of our work is in the creation of new engaging stories that are easily, happily, and widely shared via existing technological infrastructure like Twitter, Facebook, and YouTube - creating public dialogue along the way.
 We also want to use technology to tell dense, interactive and engaging stories that help disrupt the cultural backlash this new transgressive social movement has created.
 We see nothing but opportunities in new technology platforms we've only just started scratching the surface of, and tons of unfulfilled potential in existing internet infrastructure thoughtful and intrepid creatives can use to create outsized positive sentiment and engagement with.

 We want to dedicate ourselves to the design and making of artifacts at the intersection of culture and technology infused with the human touch that tell thoughtful, empathetic and communally engaging stories that help make the world a better place.
-Essentially, We want to make pieces of art and culture that: create thought, start dialogues, and civically engage our audiences.
-If nothing else, we sincerely hope this project helps make America feel a little more like a place you'd like to call home, and/or inspires you to your own "College of the Creative Cabinet" project you can use to contribute to a more egalitarian and peaceful America that understands the value and benefits that federally funded art and creative culture bring to a democracy like ours!
+Essentially, We want to make technology infused pieces of art that: create thought, start dialogues, and civically engage our audiences.
+If nothing else, we sincerely hope this project helps make America feel a little more like a place you'd like to call home, and/or inspires you to create your own "College of the Creative Cabinet" project you can use to contribute to a more egalitarian and peaceful America that understands the value and benefits federally funded art, and creative culture bring to a democracy like ours!
 Or, as one of my childhood heroes would say, "EXCELSIOR!"